Des Moines Water Quality at a Glance

 Test for Lead

 Contact Des Moines Water Works at (515) 283-8700 or email lead@dmww.com for information about lead service line testing.
-Residents in older neighborhoods may be eligible for free lead service line replacement through DMWW’s pilot program.
+Residents in older neighbourhoods may be eligible for free lead service line replacement through DMWW’s ongoing replacement programme.
+See our U.S. water quality resource hub for general guidance on lead testing at home.

 Practice Water Conservation